-Following the acquisition, the operating and maintenance (O&M) will be performed by Celeo Redes, an experienced operator of transmission assets in Chile, that entails some synergies and cost reductions for the project.
+Following the acquisition, Celeo's O&M team, an experienced operator of transmission assets in Chile, started operating the assets.
 The O&M agreement targets high availability rates (99.9%), has a 10-year term with automatic 5-year renewal thereafter and a fixed fee structure, indexed to Chilean CPI.
-We believe this agreement contains adequately experienced counterparties and incentives to maintain a very high performance of the assets
+We believe this agreement contains adequately experienced counterparties and incentives to maintain a very high performance of the assets.